MiniGraph Playground – Executive Summary

 Governance and Lifecycle

-MiniGraph supports a structured, enterprise-grade lifecycle:
+MiniGraph supports a structured, enterprise-grade development lifecycle:

 - Create graph models interactively